PavanRajugit/nd-project/README.md

-# CodingTest.UI

-Overview
+**CodingTest.UI – CSV Viewer**

-A WinForms app that loads `Resources/sample.csv` into a DataGridView, opens a dialog showing a cell value on double-click, and logs errors to `CodingTest_Log.txt` on the Desktop.
+A simple Windows Forms application that loads a CSV file into a table, shows the value of a cell on double-click, and logs all errors to a text file on the Desktop.

-Build & Run
+**Overview**

+The application:

+Loads a CSV file included in the project.

+Displays the data in a DataGridView.

+Opens a popup window showing the clicked cell value.

+Logs any errors to a Desktop log file.

+Runs immediately after cloning with no extra setup.

+**Folder Structure**
+Forms/            MainForm and CellValueForm
+Services/         CsvService and LoggerService Resources/        sample.csv
+Program.cs        Application entry point

+**How to Set Up**

+Clone the repository.

-1. Open the solution in Visual Studio (2022/2026).
+Open CodingTest.UI.sln in Visual Studio.

-2. If you modified the `.csproj` externally, right?click the project ? __Reload Project__.
-3. Build: __Build > Rebuild Solution__ (or __Clean Solution__ then __Rebuild Solution__).
+Ensure sample.csv has properties:

+Build Action: Content

+Copy to Output Directory: Copy Always

+Build and run the solution.

+**How to Use**

+Launch the application.

+The CSV loads automatically into the table.

-4. Run (F5).
-Double?click any cell to open the cell value dialog.
+Double-click any cell to view its value in a popup.

-Notes
-- `Resources/sample.csv` must be included in the project as Content with `<CopyToOutputDirectory>Always</CopyToOutputDirectory>`.
-- Log file: `CodingTest_Log.txt` on the Desktop.
-- Ensure all `.Designer.cs` and `.resx` files are committed so the project builds without designer regeneration.

-Submission
-- Commit and push all files to GitHub and send the repo link to the requested email.
+Check the Desktop for CodingTest_Log.txt if errors occur.

+**Requirements Covered**

+CSV loading

+Grid display

+Double-click popup